Focusing Part 1 for Sensitive People: a six-week course

 Focusing is a way of being with yourself that allows you to hold even your most intense emotions so you can access your deepest knowing.
 It restores your inner peace and connects you to your sense of internal rightness, which in turn leads to external right action.
 It is practical and simple, subtle and profound—and it is useful in every area of life, from relationships to decisions to creativity.

 In Focusing partnership, two trained Focusers take turns supporting each other in the Focusing process.
-In my work with clients, I have found that Focusing partnership is particularly powerful and helpful for sensitive people (see “Note” below for more article links.)
+In my work with clients, I have found that Focusing partnership is particularly powerful and helpful for sensitive people (see “Note” below for links to more articles about Focusing.)
 I’ve discovered that a tangible sense of safety and intimacy arises when we bring our sensitivity to explore Focusing partnership together.
 This environment is like a playground for sensitive kindred spirits, and I’ve designed the class to include key information about sensitivity, to deepen that connection.

 Note: You can read more about this in my articles, 12 Reasons Sensitive People Love Focusing and Focusing Partnership Helps Sensitive People With Our Two Essential Life Tasks.
 Here’s How.)